-Business sustainability, also known as corporate sustainability, is the management and coordination of environmental, social and financial demands and concerns to ensure responsible, ethical and ongoing success.
+Business sustainability, also known as corporate sustainability, is the management of environmental, social and financial concerns by a company to ensure responsible, ethical and ongoing success.

 In traditional corporate culture, social and environmental concerns are often considered to be in conflict with financial goals.
-For example, depletion of non-renewable natural resources isn't a sustainable practice.
-However, because alternatives typically require investments in infrastructure, continued reliance on fossil fuels is the least expensive short-term option.
+For example, depletion of nonrenewable natural resources isn't a sustainable practice.
+However, because greener alternatives typically require new investments in infrastructure, continued reliance on fossil fuels is the least expensive short-term option for energy usage.

 Why is business sustainability important?

-Business sustainability helps solve or mitigate ecological, social and economic problems through the strategic management of resources.
-It seeks to improve the effect a company has on the external world.
-In return, the business generates goodwill with employees, stakeholders and the community.
+Business sustainability helps resolve or mitigate environmental, social and economic challenges through the strategic management of corporate resources.
+It seeks to improve the effects a company has on the external world.
+In return, the business generates goodwill with customers, employees, community members, investors and other stakeholders.

-In addition to solving these problems, business sustainability may boost savings and promote the long-term financial health of the organization.
-If a company spends less on resources, it can increase profits.
-Similarly, a company's sustainability initiatives may elevate its standing in the community and with employees and improve business results.
+In addition, a business sustainability program can lower costs and promote the long-term financial health of the organization.
+If a company spends less on electricity, water and other resources, it can increase profits.
+Similarly, a company's sustainability initiatives might help improve business results by elevating its standing in the community and with employees.

-Companies are advised to regularly publish sustainability goals and their progress toward reaching them.
-This transparency helps outsiders understand how the business is contributing to a sustainable global economy.
-Additionally, these progress reports help maintain trust with stakeholders.
+Companies are advised to regularly publish sustainability goals and report on their progress toward reaching them.
+This transparency helps employees and outsiders understand how the business is contributing to a sustainable global economy.
+In addition, these progress reports help maintain trust with stakeholders.

-Business sustainability objectives and goals help organizations stay true to commitments to core business interests like efficiency and shareholder value.
-Business sustainability has been co-opted by other business movements such as Kaizen, which aims to reduce waste in manufacturing and business practices.
-This philosophy of continuous improvement focuses on improved quality and productivity.
-Sustainability also helps to build more resilient supply chains by increasing efficiency and managing costs.
+Furthermore, business sustainability objectives and goals help organizations stay true to commitments to core business interests such as operational efficiency and shareholder value.
+Business sustainability has been incorporated into other business movements such as kaizen, a philosophy of continuous improvement that aims to reduce waste in manufacturing and business processes through a focus on increased quality control and productivity.
+Sustainability efforts also help to build more resilient supply chains by increasing efficiency and better managing costs.

 What are the 3 types of sustainability?

-Social, environmental and economic demands are considered the three pillars of sustainability.
-In the corporate world, they're sometimes referred to as the triple bottom line.
+Environmental, social and economic demands are considered the three pillars of business sustainability.
+In the corporate world, they're sometimes referred to as the triple bottom line, a sustainability-focused framework for assessing a company's social and environmental impact and the overall economic value it creates.
 This is a departure from the traditional concept of the bottom line, which evaluates all efforts in terms of their short-term effect on profits.

 The three main pillars of sustainability are the following:

-- Social sustainability focuses on social responsibility and being a business that the surrounding community, employees and stakeholders want to support.
-Companies practicing social sustainability are advised to invest in long-term community relationships by giving back to the local community.
+- Social sustainability focuses on corporate social responsibility and being a business that customers, the surrounding community, employees and investors want to support.
+Companies practicing social sustainability are advised to adopt fair labor practices and invest in long-term community relationships by giving back to the local community, among other steps.

-- Economic sustainability focuses on business profitability and includes activities such as corporate governance, supply chain sustainability, sustainability risk management, compliance and accounting transparency.
+- Economic sustainability focuses on long-term business profitability and includes activities such as corporate governance, risk management, regulatory compliance, ethical business practices and accounting transparency.